How close are Wisconsinites to carrying without a permit?

-A new bill has passed the Wisconsin State Senate Judiciary Committee on 3-2 party line votes earlier this month.
-This approval cleared the way for the full Senate to consider the bill sometime next month.
-The bill would allow individuals to lawfully carry a firearm without a permit.
-This post by criminal defense attorney Benjamin T. Van Severen will examine the current law and explain the changes brought by the potential new law.
+A new bill passed the Wisconsin State Senate Judiciary Committee on 3-2 party line vote earlier this month.
+That approval cleared the way for the full Senate to consider the bill sometime next month.
+The bill would allow individuals to lawfully carry a concealed firearm without a permit.

 Concealed Carry Law

-– any device designed as a weapon and capable of producing death or serious bodily injury;
+- a device designed as a weapon and capable of producing death or serious bodily injury;

 - any electric weapon.